 Good thing, no snake chanced to greet us along the way.
-It would have been so polite of them, thus accelerating our pace, though a local assured us that there are no poisonous snakes in the jungle.
+It would have been so polite of them, thus accelerating our pace, though, a local assured us that there were no poisonous snakes in the jungle.
 No fauna visible, not even a single bird showed up.
 We were merely among the trees.

 We went side-tripping to a waterfall just a few meters from the roadside, took some pictures until another group of tourists arrived.

-Juara appealed to me as a ghost town with only the waves coming from the South China Sea roaring and crashing onto its long, wide and white beaches breaking the silence.
-The village is perfect if you want the peace and quiet you’ve always wanted and for me, Juara offers the best beach among others on the island.
+Juara appealed to me as a ghost town with only the waves coming from the South China Sea roaring and crashing onto its long, wide, and white beach breaking the silence.
+The village is perfect if you want the peace and quiet you’ve always wanted, and, for me, Juara offers the best beach among others on the island.

 At 12:17PM, we took a van going back to Tekek for 30 ringgit each and arrived twenty minutes later.